-Pavel, from the Ukraine, loves his guns.
+Watcharapom, from Thailand, loves his toy bikes.
 Chiwa from Malawi and Orly from Texas are both into dinosaurs.
 And Italian Alessia’s favourite toys are a set of plastic gardening tools.

 Recently, I came across these incredible photos by Gabriele Galimberti.
 Published on photography website featureshoot, the collection is called Toy Stories and was taken over 18 months.
 It features children from around the world, with their most prized possessions.

-What struck me is how easily each set of toys blended in with its setting.
+What struck me is how easily each set of toys blends in with its setting.
 Alessia’s gardening tools were proudly displayed next to the cows on her family’s farm.
-Tangawizi’s monkey sits happily in the boy’s Kenyan home, where it’s likely that real monkeys play not too far away.
-And Albanian Julia’s collection of dolls stand jauntily in her girly pink bedroom, complete with its butterflies and bows.
+Tangawizi’s monkey sits happily in the boy’s Kenyan home, and it’s likely that real monkeys play not too far away.
+Albanian Julia’s collection of dolls stand jauntily in her pink bedroom, complete with its butterflies and bows.